apache/arrow/docs/source/cpp/tutorials/io_tutorial.rst

 2. the :class:`Schema` for our :class:`RecordBatch` (in case we need to write more :class:`RecordBatches <RecordBatch>` of the same format.)

-The :class:`Schema` comes from our existing :class:`RecordBatch`, and the target file is just a name – in this case, test_out.arrow.
+The :class:`Schema` comes from our existing :class:`RecordBatch` and the target file is the output stream we just created.

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/file_access_example.cc
   :language: cpp